allandenis38/streamdataio-node-client/README.md

 # Simple node.js app using streamdata.io
 This application will start a Streamdata client to get data and updates from the specified URL.
-On reception of data, this application will forward it with an HTTP POST request to the specified endpoint.
+On reception of data, this application will forward it to an HTTP Rest endpoint.

 ## Step by step setup